Skip to main content

 cleansers5

-Cleansing oil is good option for those with dry skin.
-Counterintuitive though it may be, certain oils are super-effective at cleansing your skin of both makeup and excess oil without stripping, drying, or irritating.
-Think of it this way: water and oil don’t mix, and not only does skin get oily, but lots of makeup is oil-based, as well.
-Oil-based cleansers include not just straight-up oil but cleansing balms and oil-based cleansing creams, all of which can leave the skin looking and feeling more hydrated than traditional cleansers do.
-We’d recommend cleansing oils and balms for those with drier skin to lock in that extra hydration.
+Cleansing oil is a good option for those with dry and sensitive skin.
+Counterintuitive though it may be, certain oils are super-effective at cleansing your skin of makeup and excess oil without stripping, drying, or irritating.
+Think of it this way: water and oil don’t mix, and not only does skin get oily, but lots of makeup is also oil-based.
+Oil-based cleansers include not just straight-up oil but cleansing balms and oil-based cleansing creams, all of which can leave the skin looking and feeling more hydrated than traditional cleansers.
+We’d recommend cleansing oils and balms for those with drier skin to help lock in that extra hydration.

-Whatever you do, don’t use coconut oil to cleanse your face — it can clog your pores!
+Whatever you do, don’t use coconut oil to cleanse your face—it can clog your pores!
+Check out our list of comedogenic ingredients to avoid in skincare products!

 cleansers6

 A good gentle cleanser is hard to find.
 As a general rule, you want a cleanser that’s labeled fragrance-free and hypoallergenic.
-Curology's cleanser is both, plus it balances and soothes your skin with anti-inflammatory oat extract, and keeps your skin hydrated with a combination of plant sugars that creates a unique moisture-locking barrier effect.
-You can get our cleanser when you upgrade your Curology subscription to the set, which also includes our moisturizer and the custom formula, delivered right to your door!
+Curology’s Gentle Cleanser is both.
+It also balances and soothes your skin with anti-inflammatory oat extract and helps maximize moisture levels with glycerin.
+You can get our cleanser with your Curology subscription, or through the Curology Shop, Amazon, or Target!

 Gentle cleanser recommendations

 The above cleansers are other good options.
-If you have another favorite cleanser that your skin likes, especially if is labeled gentle or formulated for sensitive skin, it is likely fine to continue.
+If you have another favorite cleanser that your skin likes, especially if it is labeled gentle or formulated for sensitive skin, you can likely continue using it.

-Do be aware that ingredients such as botanical extracts and essential oils can be irritating for some skin types—”natural” treatments are not necessarily better for your skin.
-The takeaway here is: you’ll want to check out the ingredients before you use.
+Be aware that some key ingredients such as botanical extracts and essential oils can be irritating for some skin types—“natural” treatments are not necessarily better for your skin.
+The takeaway here is: you’ll want to check out the ingredients before you use them.

-For bacne (or body acne), our experts recommend soaps containing Pyrithione Zinc, which fights both bacteria and fungusAvoid any body soap that contains coconut oil – it can block pores!
+For bacne (or body acne), our experts recommend soaps containing pyrithione zinc, which fights both bacteria and fungus.⁴ Again, avoid any body soap that contains coconut oil—it can block pores!

-If you’re using bar soap, store it on a holder with perforations so that it doesn’t stay damp, and give the bar a quick rinse before you use it.
-Use it every day to cleanse anywhere on your body prone to breakouts, and leave it on for a minute or so before rinsing off.
+If you’re using bar soap, store it in a holder with perforations so that it doesn’t stay damp, and give the bar a quick rinse before you use it.
+Use it every day to cleanse areas on your body prone to breakouts, and leave it on for a minute or so before rinsing off.

 Zinc-based soaps recommendations